edervanzei/arweave-query/README.md

 # ArweaveQuery
-An NPM package providing tools for fetching data from the Arweave blockweave, allowing efficient queries for both metadata and raw data.
+NPM package providing tools for fetching data from the Arweave blockweave, allowing efficient queries for both metadata and raw data.

 ## Installation
 ```bash